CogStack/MedCAT/README.md

 - [ ] Relation extraction
 - [ ] Implement replace_center in the __call__ function for meta_cat
 - [ ] Fix parallelization for MedCAT alone + Try to solve how to run this when we have MetaCATs also
+- [ ] How to continue training after unsupervised training (without reseting annealing) - how not to overfit if we have very little annotations, but also not underfit (not learn anything)

 ## Acknowledgement